codeformunich/radlquartier/README.md

 # MVG-Bike-Data

-Comandline tools to parse the scraped data from bike share operators.
+Comandline tools to parse the scraped data from bike sharing operators and transform them into a standardised format.